LewisWard/Animation-System/README.md

 ### What is this repository for? ###

 * Summary : A C++/OpenGL 3D Animation System that allows the user to import Rigid Skinned objects from Maya.
 There are two main parts to this animation system, the first being the Maya plugin that allows animated objects to be export from a Maya scene and the second is the C++/OpenGL program at loads the exported objects into a game scene.
-For more details go to: [http://www.lewis-ward.com/animation-system.html](Link URL)
+For more details go to: [www.lewis-ward.com/animation-system](http://www.lewis-ward.com/animation-system.html)
 * Version : 1.0.1

 ### How do I get set up? ###